vt-digital-libraries-platform/dlp-ingest/README.md

 ### Making Changes

-1. Create a feature branch from `ui-merge-lee`
+1. Create a feature branch from `main`
 2. Make your changes
 3. Test locally using `dev_startup.sh`
 4. Commit with descriptive messages